 - What Type of Trader is Jason Bond’s Service Best For?

 - How Does Jason Bond Picks Compare to Other Services from Raging Bull?

 About Jason Bond Picks

-The site is filled with positive video and written testimonials, endorsements and success stories almost to a point of overload.
-It’s very hard not to be convinced of the validity of this service after listening to a few of them, especially some of the celebrity endorsements including Jose Conseco and former UFC champion Frank Mir.
-The $15,000 to $2 million video testimonial right on the homepage is pretty compelling.
-However, I know penny stocks are the most manipulated “pump and dump” riddled scams in the markets, so I had my “guards up” trying the day trading/swing trading service for the $399 quarterly rate.
-They offer no trial period or refunds and bill on a recurring basis for whichever membership plan is taken.
+The site is filled with positive video and written testimonials, endorsements, and success stories almost to a point of overload.
+It’s very hard not to be convinced of the validity of this service after listening to a few of them.
+The site even features celebrity endorsements from Jose Conseco and former UFC champion Frank Mir.
+The $15,000 to $2 million video testimonial right on the homepage offers pretty compelling evidence that the service may help you make money trading stocks.

 Jason Bond Chat Room